SmartFeeds/TravCam/README.md

 * Second you must have a `TextureView` in your XML layout file to be used by `TravCam`

+## Important calls
+Use activity's lifecycle methods to call `TravCam.onResume();` and `TravCam.onPause();`.
+These methods should be called to free camera listeners and background threads when activity is paused, and to refresh the preview when resumed.

 <!-- USAGE EXAMPLES -->
 ## Usage